Solve a residential property dispute

 - rent increases for ‘fair’ or ‘market’ rates

-- leasehold disputes, eg variable service charges, recognising a tenants’ association, management disputes
+- leasehold disputes, for example variable service charges, recognising a tenants’ association, management disputes

-- leasehold enfranchisement, eg buying the freehold for a group of flats, extending a lease
+- leasehold enfranchisement, for example buying the freehold for a group of flats, extending a lease

-- disputes about park homes, eg breach of agreement, changing the pitch fee
+- disputes about park homes, for example breach of agreement, changing the pitch fee

 - improvement notices and prohibition orders where your notice is under the Housing Act 2004